 Why should you choose partywall.expert?

 You should choose me, Richard Johnson of partywall.expert, because you will receive an unrivalled service of pragmatic advice and help, throughout the process.
 You will be able to speak directly with me and if I am temporarily unavailable when you you call, I will always call you back as soon as possible to attend to your query.
 You can also read my 5* reviews on Google here

 What you can do once an award has been made?

 Once an award has been made and served on both owners you are free, subject to the statutory time limits on, to begin work.
 You must comply with all obligations in the award or else you will be in breach of the award and the adjoining owner can take further action in respect of that breach.

 This can include legal action via the court which can include applying for an injunction and/or damages.

 The award can be appealed by either owner at the County Court if they have reason.
 Appeals are expensive, so legal advice should be obtained first if you are considering that course of action.
 You only have 14 days to lodge an appeal.

 CALL US RIGHT NOW FOR FURTHER HELP OR ADVICE ON PARTY WALL MATTERS.

-*Please note that this is to assess if your work is governed by The Party Wall etc. Act 1996.
-If you require general advice and/or currently in dispute we can advise subject to an agreed charge.
+*Please note that this is only to assess if your work is governed by The Party Wall etc. Act 1996.

 For more information about the different types of notices and how we can help you: